 Black is the new trend in the kitchen, and even among culinary experts, including the street vendors and food artists, who cannot get enough of the black ingredients.
-We are talking about black beans, rice, quinoa, and black lentils in this most recent trend.
+We are talking about black beans, black rice, black quinoa, and black lentils in this most recent trend.
 Although most know about brown lentils, these grains are in several colors, including green, yellow, puy, red, and black.
 You might have come across searches such as ‘are black lentils healthy?’ or ‘What are the black lentils nutrition facts?’
 All these questions will be answered in this read.
 Stick around for answers and more information on these grains.

 What Are Lentils?

 Lentils belong to the legume family and are similar to a tiny bean (5).
 They grow in pods and come in different colors, including red, black, brown, and green (5).
-These beans are famous for their long list of health benefits.
+These pulses are famous for their long list of health benefits.

 Black Lentils Nutrition Facts